 “Everything that happens in life…has its own meaning.”

-Ah Zheng crossed path with a patient upon one of his trips to the hospital because he had a leg injury.
+Ah Zheng crossed paths with a patient upon one of his trips to the hospital because he had a leg injury.
 On that person’s dying request, the man asked Ah Zheng to call his mother every year on the day of his memorial and give her courage.
 It was like looking over her so she would not think the wrong thoughts (i.e. suicide).

 At first, he was reluctant to help because he did not know the other man.
 How could he fulfill such a strange request?
 What did it have to do with him anyway?
 However, he followed the man’s wish in the end to avoid the inevitable.
-Although Ah Zheng might not be leading the most desirable life to others’ point of view, but he has a good heart.
+Although Ah Zheng might not be leading the most desirable life to others’ point of view, he has a good heart.

 As fate has it, he was the next victim of a similar fatal disease.
 It was now his turn to seek for someone who could look after his girlfriend, Xiao Yan.
 It was now his turn to pass on the same message that a dying man once passed to him.
 “Give her a call every year and give her a message”–as he instructed through his recording.
 Not only did he have to pass on his own story, but also the man who’d once entrusted that mission onto him to call the mother.